Definition and Examples of Online Bill Pay

 - Future payments: This online bill pay option gives you the ability to schedule payments at a later date.
-Use this online bill payment option when your bill due date isn't in the near future but you want to set up a payment in advance so that you don't forget it later.
+Use this online bill payment option when your bill due date isn't in the near future, but you want to set up a payment in advance so that you won't forget it later.

 - Recurring payments: These are generally payments you make at regular intervals, such as monthly or quarterly.
-Health insurance premium bills, utility bills, or monthly bills for childcare are examples.
+Examples include health insurance premium bills, utility bills, or monthly bills for childcare.

 Automatic Online Bill Pay

-If you love automated processes that you don't require your constant attention, automated online bill payment facilitates one-time or recurring payments on a regimented basis through a bank or service provider.
+If you love automated processes that don't require your constant attention, then automated online bill payment, which facilitates one-time or recurring payments on a regimented basis through a bank or service provider, might be for you.

 By automating one-time payments, you can authorize your service providers to pull money from your account for irregular, one-off expenditures without any activity on your part.
 For example, you can have your bank automatically make payments on a seldom-used credit card whenever the card accrues a non-zero balance.